From Friction to Conversion

 How might we make purchasing a selected offer quick, friction-less, clear and compelling?

-Time to jam on my machine -
+Time to jam on my machine - let’s kick this off!

 • Offer block: Simplified offer comparison to reduce cognitive load.